bukhsh/RealNetworkData/README.md

 ## Acknowledgments

-* Manolis Belivanis, Keith Bell of University of Strathclyde for provided reduced GB network data.
+* Manolis Belivanis, Keith Bell of University of Strathclyde for providing reduced GB network data.
 * Patrick McNabb of Durham University for providing dynamic data of Iceland transmission data.